Cuba: Foreign interventions (1971–1991)

-Despite Cuba's small size and the long distance separating it from the Middle East, Castro's Cuba played an active role in the region during the Cold War.
-In 1972, a major Cuban military mission consisting of tank, air, and artillery specialists was dispatched to South Yemen.
+Despite its small size and the long distance separating it from the Middle East, Cuba played an active role in the region during the Cold War.
+In 1972, a major military mission consisting of tank, air, and artillery specialists was dispatched to South Yemen.
 Cuban military advisors were sent to Iraq in the mid-1970s, but their mission was canceled after Iraq invaded Iran in 1980.
-The Cubans were also involved in the Syrian-Israeli conflict (November 1973–May 1974) that followed the Yom Kippur War (October 1973).
+The Cubans were also involved in the Syrian-Israeli conflict in 1973 and 1974 that followed the Yom Kippur War.
 Israeli sources reported the presence of a Cuban tank brigade in the Golan Heights, which was supported by two brigades.
-The Israelis and the Cuban-Syrian tank forces engaged in battle on the Golan front.
+Tank forces engaged in battle on the Golan front.
+In June 1978, Soviet aircraft transported 1,000 Cuban troops from Ethiopia to South Yemen following a coup there; in March 1979, Soviet aircraft flew 1,500 Cuban troops to South Yemen during an open conflict between Aden and Sanaa.

-After the U.S. was defeated in the Vietnam War, Castro began supporting Marxist insurgencies in Guatemala, El Salvador, Nicaragua, and Colombia by supplying weapons, munitions, and training.
+After the U.S. was defeated by communist forces in the Vietnam War, Castro began supporting Marxist insurgencies in Guatemala, El Salvador, Nicaragua, and Colombia by supplying weapons, munitions, and training.
 Following the 1983 coup that resulted in the execution of Grenadian Prime Minister Maurice Bishop and establishment of the military government led by Hudson Austin, U.S. forces invaded Grenada in 1983, overthrowing the pro-Castro government.
 In a few days of fighting, 6,000 American combat troops defeated 784 Cubans (636 construction workers with military training, 43 military advisors, and 18 diplomats).

 Cuba gradually withdrew its troops from Angola in 1989–91.
 An important psychological and political aspect of the Cuban military involvement in Africa was the significant presence of black or mixed-race soldiers among the Cuban forces.
 According to one source, more than 300,000 Cuban military personnel and civilian experts were deployed in Africa.
 The source also states that out of the 50,000 Cubans sent to Angola, half contracted AIDS, and that 10,000 Cubans died as a consequence of their military actions in Africa.
+Cuban troops allegedly committed atrocities in Africa.